Chapter 6 - Shorting Yield

 Course level: #advanced

-💡 Review to learn about the basics of what is a Principal Token (PT).
-Review to learn about buying PT to get fixed-yields.
+💡 Review chapter 2 to learn about the basics of what is a Principal Token (PT).
+Review chapter 3 to learn about buying PT to get fixed-yields.

 TLDR